globaldothealth/isaric/docs/guide.md

 **oxygen_saturation_percent**: Value.
 Use context to note whether observation was made on room air, on while on oxygen.

-**pao2**: Value.
+**pao2_mmHg**: Value.
 Use context to record whether this is an arterial, venous or capillary measurement if data is provided.
-NOTE TO DEVS - We should pick/ consult on a default unit for pao2/pco2.
+Use mmHg as the default unit.

-**pco2**: Value.
+**pco2_mmHg**: Value.
 Use context to note if this is from the same blood gas record as the *pao2*/*pH* observation.

 **pH**: Value.
 Use context to note if this is from the same blood gas record as the *pao2*/*pco2* observation.